 With 7 faculties and over 30,000 students, including nearly 1,800 international students, Utrecht Univesity prides itself on combining excellent teaching with a multidisciplinary approach with innovative research and international partnerships with other research universities around the world.
 Recently celebrating its 380th year, its origins lie even further in the medieval past, but its focus is decidedly forward-looking.
 It consistently ranks as one of the top 100 universities in the world.

 There are two semesters, and each is divided into two periods.
 In each period students take two courses.
-Courses are worth 4 credits in the U.S. credit system.
+Courses are generally worth 4 credits in the U.S. credit system.

 The following are just a sample of the kinds of English-taught courses available at Utrecht University: